Artchibald/2022_icon_rebrand_scripts/README.md

 Font type must be TT (truetype), doesn't work with O (opentype)

+# 1 off bug when updating Illustrator

+After I updated Illustrator, it couldn't read wtw_logo.ai, so I opened that file in Illustrator, saved it, ran the script again and it worked.

  # Illustrator Edit > Assign profile > Must match sRGB IEC61966-2.1 or it won't work